 Are Sommeliers new rock stars?

-Sommelier may be responsible for creating a wine list as well as for staff education and training.
-Furthermore, sommelier works together with a chef in order to make sure that the wine cellar corresponds to the current menu.
-Also, sommelier has to be fully prepared to give wine recommendations to guests, according to their chosen food.
+A sommelier may be responsible for creating a wine list as well as for staff education and training.
+Furthermore, a sommelier works together with a chef in order to make sure that the wine cellar corresponds to the current menu.
+He also has to be fully prepared to give wine recommendations to guests, according to their chosen food.

-It is a demanding profession, so no wonder sommeliers of top restaurants enjoy a great reputation.
-Chefs working in high-end restaurants are well aware sommeliers are the ones who can take a dining experience to a whole new level.
+Chefs working in high-end restaurants are well aware that sommeliers are the ones who can take a dining experience to a whole new level.
 Perfect food-wine pairing is considered a must in this type of restaurants.